Static & Dynamic Data Masking

 Profile and Protect Data at Risk

 Nullify data breaches by masking PII in your DBs and files.
-Automatically find and classify it, then encrypt, pseudonymize, redact, and more while preserving its referential integrity.
+Automatically find and classify it, then consistently encrypt, pseudonymize, redact, etc., to preserve realism and referential integrity.

 Comply with Data Privacy Laws

 FieldShield de-identifies data subject to CIPSEA, DPA, FERPA, GDPR, GLBA, HIPAA, PCI, POPI, etc. It also helps you verify compliance via XML audit logs and re-identification risk scores.

 Protect Data throughout its Lifecycle

 Secure your data at every stage by applying FieldShield functions in IRI Voracity operations.
 Anonymize during data integration (ETL), federation, replication, testing, and analytics.

 "FieldShield decrypts and re-encrypts fields in our credit card migration and test sources, and easily generates and manages encryption keys."

 "We continue to rely on FieldShield for flat-file and DB de-identification in order to comply with government healthcare privacy regulations."